vsariola/sointu/README.md

   if it is not set and go fails to find the compiler, go just excludes all files with `import "C"` from the build, resulting in lots of errors about missing types.
-- If you want to use the x86 assembly written synthesizer:
+- If you want to build the VSTI with the native x86 assembly written synthesizer:
    - Follow the instructions to build the [x86 native virtual machine](#native-virtual-machine) before building the plugin itself